nemesisdb/nemesisdb/README.md

 ## Design
 The design aims to separate I/O and session data threads:

-- Core(s) are assigned for I/O operations (WebSocket server)
+- Core(s) are dedicated for I/O operations (WebSocket server)
-- Remaining core(s) are assigned to handle sessions
+- Remaining core(s) are dedicated to handle sessions

+Each thread is assigned to a core.

 The session threads receive commands via a boost::fiber channel and execute the command.
 This is a convenient way to serialise the execution of commands: because a session thread fully executes the command before popping the next, we don't need to worry about the usual multithreaded issues.